sarveshKharche/FYP-cricket-match-simulator/README.md

 bowling statistics of every player that has played in the Indian Premier League (IPL).
 All three datasets were cleaned.
 The first two datasets were merged so that we get the ball-by-ball data and the match details in one single dataset.
 We created a KNN (K-Nearest Neighbors) Machine Learning Clustering Model which was run on the batting and bowling statistics of a player separately, so we get the batting clusters and bowling clusters of every player.
 This cluster data was merged with the previous ball-by-ball data.
-This ball-by-ball data was run through a Random Forest Classification Model to predict the runs scored on every ball of the match.
+This ball-by-ball data was run through a XFB Regressor Random Forest Classification Model to predict the runs scored on every ball of the match.